 Communications & Advocacy Director

 Alex (she/her) spearheads LFW press and outreach and staffs the Equal Justice Coalition, advocating for more federal, state, and local funding for civil legal aid.
 Alex received her B.A. from Cal Poly San Luis Obispo, and then went on to intern for a civic engagement platform while working at a law firm in California.
 After moving to Seattle in 2018, Alex began advocating for disability justice as the Communications Coordinator for Disability Rights Washington.
 While working at DRW, she graduated from UW with a Master’s in Communications in 2021.
 Her experience with advocacy and working in the realm of legal aid brought her to her role at LFW and the EJC in 2022.
 In her free time, Alex enjoys cooking and hiking with her dog, Roo.

 Special Accounts Receivable Manager

-Linda Graham is the Special Accounts Receivables Manager for IOLTA and cy pres awards.
-Linda is an expert on IOLTA rules and regulations and liaises with financial institutions and attorneys to help them establish IOLTA accounts.
-Outside the office, Linda enjoys bowling, reading fantasy and science fiction series, and family movie time.
+Linda is the Special Accounts Receivables Manager for IOLTA and cy pres awards.
+She is an expert on IOLTA rules and regulations and liaises with financial institutions and attorneys to help them establish IOLTA accounts.
+Outside of the office, Linda enjoys bowling, reading fantasy and science fiction series, and family movie time.

 Nancy is LFW’s Chief Financial Officer, on contract with CFO Selections.
-Nancy holds an MBA from the University of Washington and she is a Certified Public Accountant.
-When she is not maximizing funds available for civil legal aid, she helps other organizations leverage great financial results and goes on long hikes up big mountains.
+She holds an M.B.A. from the University of Washington and she is a Certified Public Accountant.
+When she is not maximizing funds available for civil legal aid, Nancy helps other organizations leverage great financial results and goes on long hikes up big mountains.

 Emily Van Yuga